The proper emphasis and ordering of the Gospel with social and political issues.

 While the relevance of some of those quoted below has seemingly waned, nevertheless the danger and divisiveness of the political gospel is even more pressing and relevant today than it was 8 years ago.

 If you’ve been following along with me on this blog for any time now, you’ve likely seen some posts regarding the social gospel, a wing of the Liberal Emerging/Emergent church that promotes social well-being and improving people’s lives here on earth with a dominionistic, kingdom-now philosophy.
-What this says is that we can establish Christ’s kingdom here on earth through a “missional” approach to meeting peoples felt needs.
+What this [teaching] says is that we can establish Christ’s kingdom here on earth through a “missional” approach to meeting peoples felt needs.
 This is contrary to the Great Commission that Jesus laid forth to His disciples which is to go and make disciples of all nations and teaching them what Jesus commanded.
 Today however I want to introduce another “wing”/offshoot/ false gospel that has been cleverly masked as the real Gospel.

 You may have read Liberty University: An unbiblical alliance with the world the post I wrote that covered Liberty University’s decision to invite political commentator and noted Mormon, Glenn Beck, to deliver their recent commencement speech.
 It was a post I took some heat for and one that quite frankly surprised me as God allowed several national websites to link and quote that post.
 In that post I stated:

 “This announcement is further evidence of the ongoing ecumenical shift taking place within the Church body.
 Alliances such as these are not glorifying to God, in that what association has God with false religions?
 The tangential dangers when the evangelical community unites with the secular world for the sake of social or political agendas are numerous because it leads to a dilution of truths from the Word of God, opens the door to give credence to non-believers within evangelical circles and ultimately leads to the eternal destruction of lost people.”